gycdgg/fullstack-server/README.md

-## Full Stack demo by React and Nodejs
+## Full Stack project by React and Nodejs

 This is backend